oskarth/praxis/README.md

  fn again, so will do again in some time.*

 *November 12, 2015.
 Wanted to TTT or RPN, but too tired to make a real effort.*

+*November 13, 2015.
+Very simple head and tail in Clojure, ~1m.
+No real constraints.
+Perhaps good for new languages?*